 Although advertising regulations exist, the focus is on preventing fraud and not on the provision of full product information.
 As well, Canadian regulations have been weakened over the past few decades.
 It used to be that food commercial scripts and preferably story boards had to be reviewed in advance by Industry Canada and it had the authority to request modifications and even reject commercials.
 Advertisers could not make changes without resubmitting.
 A recommendation for the prevention, treatment or cure of a disease or ailment would not be permitted unless approved by Health Canada (Consumer and Corporate Affairs, 1988).
 In the late 1990s, responsibility shifted to the advertising industry, through Advertising Standards Canada (formerly the Canadian Advertising Foundation).
 Advertisers are guided by their industry Code of Ethics which states that “no commercial message containing a claim or endorsement of a food or non-alcoholic beverage to which the Food and Drugs Act and Regulations apply may be broadcast unless the script for the commercial message or endorsement has been approved by the Food and Beverage Clearance Section of Advertising Standards Canada and carries a current script clearance number.”
 [CFIA 45] As well, there were no mandatory requirements for review of print advertising.
 Labels could voluntarily be submitted to the federal government for advice.

 When responding to calls to restrict advertising, the advertising industry has argued that its influence is overestimated.
 This would appear to be a disingenuous argument.
 If advertising is not effective in influencing people's choices, then why would companies spend money on it?
 And there has been evidence at least since the 1980s that particular forms of advertising influence dietary choices, particularly among young people (Taras et al., 1989).
 “Evidence shows that exposure to food advertisements significantly and directly affects consumption of fattening food by both children and adults” (Engelhard et al., 2009:41).
 A meta-analysis concluded that food marketing to children strongly influenced preferences for the advertised products and increased dietary intake (Sadeghirad et al. 2016).
 Québec has for many years banned food advertising targeted to children under 13.
 One study found that Francophone families are primarily affected by the ban.
 Francophone young adults in Québec were 38% less likely to purchase fast food than their Ontario counterparts (Dhar & Baylis, 2011).
-At least 50 countries now regulate television advertising aimed at children, including the UK, Norway, Chile and South Korea, and the World Health Organization has identified it as a major concern (Shelley and McPhail, 2019)..
+At least 50 countries now regulate television advertising aimed at children, including the UK, Norway, Chile and South Korea, and the World Health Organization has identified it as a major concern (Shelley and McPhail, 2019).
+The food and media industries have opposed changes in Canada because of the financial losses they would experience, resulting in dilution of regulatory proposals (cf. Krashinsky Robertson, 2019).

 9. The conclusion for many is that current advertising generally runs counter to government efforts to promote healthy eating.
 The federal government should implement measures such as those in place in Quebec since 1980 through their Consumer Protection Act.
 Private member's bill C-313 proposed this approach with proposed amendments to the Broadcasting Act. but it did not pass first reading in the previous Parliament.
 Such an undertaking was also part of the Prime Minister's mandate letter to the Minister of Health.
 Health Canada has conducted consultations on the issue but has yet to announce there next steps.
 This approach would likely survive a charter challenge (Shelley and McPhail, 2019).